YLS_banner_crop_0003_GLC.jpg

 Michael Shih

-Michael graduated summa cum laude from the Woodrow Wilson School of Public and International Affairs at Princeton University, where his research on nationalism and Chinese foreign policy won the prize for best senior thesis.
-He continued his studies as a Marshall Scholar, receiving a master's in international relations from Cambridge and a master's in global governance from Oxford.
-He then enrolled in Yale Law School.
-There, he served as an Articles Editor on the Yale Law Journal, a Coker Teaching Fellow in constitutional law, and a research assistant to Professor Oona Hathaway.
+Michael Shih graduated summa cum laude from the School of Public and International Affairs at Princeton University.
+As a Marshall Scholar, he received a master's in international relations from the University of Cambridge and a master's in global governance from the University of Oxford.
+At Yale Law School, he served as an Articles Editor on the Yale Law Journal, a Coker Teaching Fellow, and a research assistant to Professor Oona Hathaway.
 He reached the finals of both the Morris Tyler Moot Court of Appeals and the Barristers' Union Mock Trial Competition.
-And he received two academic prizes for his work in international and foreign relations law.
-After graduating, he clerked for the Honorable Jeffrey S. Sutton on the United States Court of Appeals for the Sixth Circuit.
-He will begin work as an attorney for the United States Department of Justice in fall 2015.
+After law school, he clerked for the Honorable Jeffrey S. Sutton on the United States Court of Appeals for the Sixth Circuit before joining the United States Department of Justice in 2015.

 Julia Shu